 Our Sustainable Offerings

 We were the first company in Canada to offer certified Bird Friendly® coffee and the only roaster to offer it exclusively.
-Only Bird Friendly coffee provides certified wildlife habitat.
+Bird Friendly coffee provides certified wildlife habitat.

 We challenge all roasters to offer certified Bird Friendly coffee, all food service contractors to require certified Bird Friendly coffee, and all consumers to demand Bird Friendly coffee.
 If we all did, the future of our songbirds would be secured.